tactful-ai/OPA/README.md

 # About OPAL: Real-time Policy and Data Aggregation

 About OPAL, an open-source project developed by permit io.
 OPAL was initially designed to be an integral part of the permit.io website.
-Its primary aim is to facilitate real-time aggregation of Open Policy Agent (OPA) policies and data using real-time websockets.
+Its primary aim is to facilitate real-time aggregation of Open Policy Agent (OPA) policies and data using real-time WebSockets.
 The core architecture of OPAL consists of three main components: the OPAL server, OPAL client, and broadcast channel.

 ## Key Components